 Not all operations that handle health-related information must follow HIPAA law (such as many schools, state agencies, law enforcement agencies, or municipal offices).
 Under HIPAA the 2 groups that must follow HIPAA rules are

-VSee never has access to any information, health or otherwise, that you may observe, transmit, or receive by using VSee, it is still considered a business associate because it is used to transmit private health information over the Internet.
+While VSee never has access to any information, health or otherwise, that you may observe, transmit, or receive by using VSee, it is still considered a business associate because it is used to transmit private health information over the Internet.
 To be HIPAA-compliant, a covered entity using VSee for this purpose must have a Business Associate agreement with VSee.

 Videoconferencing may involve the electronic exchange of health information which is protected under HIPAA law.
-Security considerations with videoconferencing may involve making sure unauthorized third parties cannot to record or “listen in” on a videoconferencing session, making sure recorded videoconferencing sessions are stored and identified in a secure and proper manner, or having a procedure for initiating and receiving video calls.
-Other video collaboration features affecting security may include text chat, screen-sharing, and file-transfer.
+Security considerations with video conferencing may involve making sure unauthorized third parties cannot record or “listen in” on a video conferencing session, making sure recorded video conferencing sessions are stored and identified in a secure and proper manner, or having a procedure for initiating and receiving video calls.
+Other video collaboration features affecting security may include text chat, screen-sharing, and file transfer.

 Videoconferencing would only be one small piece to consider when establishing and maintaining HIPAA-compliant IT security standards as described by the Privacy Rule and the Security Rule.